703: Deathstalker and the Warriors from Hell

 I don’t care!

-An imitation of uber-annoying, tiny-panted Johnny in Show 306, Time of the Apes.
+An imitation of the uber-annoying, tiny-panted child Johnny from Show 306, Time of the Apes.

 Yeah, I know Merlin personally.